oracle-livelabs/database-maa/zdm-physical-offline/source-db-provision/source-db-provision.md

     ![Image showing provisioned compute instance](./images/compute-after-prov.png)

-12. Take a note of the Public IP address of the compute instance which will used to login to source database system.
+12. Take a note of the Public IP address of the compute instance which will be used to login to source database system.

 13. Collect the value of SYS password.